Skip to content

 TOML syntaxThe config file parses without errors as v2 (named adapters + named pipelines).

-AdaptersEach [adapter.NAME] is a recognized type (databricks, snowflake, duckdb, fivetran, manual) with the required fields populated.
+AdaptersEach [adapter.NAME] is a recognized type (databricks, snowflake, duckdb, fivetran, bigquery, trino, airbyte, iceberg, manual) with the required fields populated.
 For Databricks, at least one of token or client_id/client_secret must be set.
+The known-types list is driven directly off the adapter registry, so new first-party adapters propagate without a follow-up edit.

 PipelinesEach [pipeline.NAME] references existing adapters for source, target, and (optional) discovery, and its schema_pattern parses.